 Better take a seat as this will take a while!
 AVHub, Australia's leader in high-quality editorials and articles, recently gave an in-depth review of our favorite 360 degree.
 Let's check it out!

 just in case you’re debating whether or not to get a Lomography Spinner 360°, check out AVHub of Australia’s in-depth and comprehensive camera review!
 The online magazine touches all the angles – from an expansive overview of its body and inner workings, all the way to its packaging.
 It’s definitely required reading for all Lomographers!

-An Argentinean writer and photographer living in the Pacific Northwest, Lorraine Healy is a long-time fan of plastic cameras and is the author of "Tricks With A Plastic Wonder," a manual for achieving better results with a Holga camera, available in eBook form at Amazon.com.
-In this article, Healy explains how she fell hard in love with the Lomography XPro Slide 200 film and why she takes it on her many travels.
+An Argentinean writer and photographer living in the Pacific Northwest, Lorraine Healy is a long-time fan of plastic cameras and is the author of "Tricks With A Plastic Wonder," a manual for achieving better results with a Holga camera, available as an eBook from Amazon.com.
+In this article, Healy shares her experiences photographing in Cuba in early 2013.